Ayesha-da/pneumonia_detection_analysis/README.md

  We tried various hyperparameters such as different optimizers such as "adam", "rmsprop", variuos activation functions such as sigmoid, relu and adding dropout layers,normalization function, increasing/decreasing nodes ,to work with the model.

+ Our model had overfitting problem.
+The early stopping criteria would also help avoid overfitting  stop training once the model performance stops improving

+We can account for this by adding a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
+This can be done by setting the “patience” argument. and baseline=0.5

+EarlyStopping(monitor='val_accuracy', mode='max') overfitting 0.5 above
+EarlyStopping(monitor='val_loss', mode='min') overfitting 0.5 below class

+EarlyStopping(monitor='val_loss', mode='min', baseline=0.5)    baseline= 0.5 and below overfits pneumonia and above 0.5 overfits normal
+EarlyStopping(monitor='val_loss', mode='min', patience=0.17) patience=0.17 and below over fits normal, above 0.18 and above overfitting pneumonia

+We are also

 * Can you display graphs for the metrics over the training epochs (train loss, test loss, etc.)?
 What were the final numbers?